-- 4 medium sweet potatoes peeled and diced
+- 4 medium sweet potatoes - peeled and cubed

-In large saucepan, heat oil over medium heat.
-Add ground turkey, onion, garlic, jalapeños, 2 tablespoons of chili powder, 1 tablespoon of cumin, and salt and pepper.
-Cook until turkey is browned and crumbled, and the onions are soft, stirring often.
-Remove from pan and set aside.
+- In large saucepan, heat oil over medium heat.
+Add ground turkey, onion, garlic, jalapeños, chili powder, cumin, and salt and pepper.
+Cook until turkey is browned and crumbled, and the veggies are soft, stirring often.

-Serve chili with shredded cheese, sour cream, and avocado slices.
+- Serve chili with shredded cheese, sour cream, avocado slices, and crushed up tortilla chips.

 - Use ground beef instead of ground turkey.

 - Try another type of bean instead of the cannelloni beans.
 Black beans, chili beans, pinto beans, you name it.

 - Don't like spicy?
 Use regular diced tomatoes instead of fire-roasted, go easy on the chili powder and cumin, and skip the jalapeño (or just the seeds).

 - Don't like sweet potatoes?
 Oh c'mon try them anyway! 🙂